-Insights 2.3.20.14- f.
+Insights 2.3.20.14- 18

-- In some cases, significant judgement may be needed to classify certain cash flows that relate to business combinations.
-In particular, an entity may need to consider: - whether the cash flow relates to obtaining control; and - whether the expenditure results in a recognised asset in the statement of financial position.
+- In particular, an entity may need to consider:

+whether the cash flow relates to obtaining or losing control; and - whether the expenditure results in a recognised asset in the statement of financial position. - IAS 7.16(h), Insights 2.3.60.10Cash receipts from future contracts, forward contracts, option contracts and swap contracts except when the contracts are held for dealing or trading purposes, or the receipts are classified as financing activities.
-IAS 7.16(h), Insights 2.3.60.10 When a hedging instrument is accounted for as a hedge of an identifiable position, the cash flows of the hedging instrument are classified in the same manner as the cash flows of the position being hedged.

-IAS 34 10 15 19

-IAS 34.16A(d), 28

-IAS 34.16A(i).
-IFRS 13.93(q)

-Reporting entity
+1. Reporting entity

 [Name] (the 'Company') is a company domiciled in [country].
-These condensed consolidated interim financial statements ('interim financial statements') as at and for the six months ended 30 June 2014 comprise the Company and its subsidiaries (together referred to as the 'Group') and the Group's interests in associates and a joint venture.
+These condensed consolidated interim financial statements ('interim financial statements') as at and for the six months ended 30 June 2015 comprise the Company and its subsidiaries (together referred to as the 'Group').
 The Group is primarily involved in manufacturing paper and paper-related products, cultivating trees and selling wood (see Note 4).

-Basis of accounting^{a, b}
+2. Basis of accounting^{a, b}